 Sustainability and Transformation Plan (STP)

 The plan sets out how services across the area will work together over the next five years to improve our collective population’s health and wellbeing, to improve service quality and to deliver financial stability.
-More information in the press release issued on 10 November 2016 here.

 Our Local Digital Roadmap will grow organically alongside the STP and is integral to the plans detailed within it.